A foodie’s paradise

 If you’re looking for a healthier approach to life, you should head to Artillery, whose menu of light (and some hearty) meals is designed to appease vegetarians, vegans, celiacs, paleo dieters, as well as absolutely none of the above, with delicious flavours that seriously fill you up.
 The open courtyard and light, breezy interior perfect the mood here.

 The King’s Road Angkor Village complex is home to a range of bars, restaurants, and galleries.
 Here you’ll find Embassy, a restaurant with bold splashes of colour and a bolder approach to Khmer flavours.
 The chefs here, the famed Two Kimsans, create inspired Khmer fusion set menus.
 So seize the opportunity to enjoy Cambodian food in a fashionable setting.
-Nearby The Grey also lets you experience Khmer gastronomy with their traditional “Phnom Pleung” (fire mountain) grill-it-yourself BBQs.
+Nearby, The Grey also lets you experience Khmer gastronomy with their “Phnom Pleung” grill-it-yourself tabletop BBQs.

 And of course, you can’t do all that without something sweet at the end.
 Gelato Lab is owned by an Italian chef who has turned the art of gelato into a science, minutely breaking down all of his recipes in order to create flavours that are simply mind-blowing.
 The chocolate sorbet will rock your world.

-More wondrous frozen creations can be found at the five streets stalls of TinTin Fried Ice Cream Rolls, which chop, carve and roll up your desserts in front of your very eyes.
-Don’t miss the exhilarating Dragon’s Breath cookies and biscuits doused in liquid nitrogen.
+More wonderous frozen creations can be found at the five streets stalls of TinTin Fried Ice Cream Rolls, which chop, carve and roll up your desserts in front of your very eyes.
+Don’t miss the exhilirating Dragon’s Breath cookies, which feature biscuits doused in liquid nitrogen.